AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 >
 >The message "Spell checking failed." is seen if a check is tried for a language that is not installed.

-A standard AEM installation includes the dictionaries for:
+A standard Experience Manager installation includes the dictionaries for:

 * American English (en_us)
 * British English (en_gb)

 >[!NOTE]
 >
->The standard dictionaries are located at `/libs/cq/spellchecker/dictionaries`, along with the appropriate readme files.
+>The standard dictionaries are located at `/libs/cq/spellchecker/dictionaries`, along with the appropriate ReadMe files.
 Do not modify the files.

 To add more dictionaries, if required, follow these steps.